reignite/burnout.io/content/index.md

 The following seems to be a reasonable approach to figuring out work-related burnout:

 1. Determine if the causes are localized (self-inflicted).
-2. Determine if the causes are external (management, work environment issues, etc.) and if it can be changed.
+2. Determine if the causes are external (management, work environment, etc.) and if it can be changed.
 3. Find someplace new if the issues can't be fixed.